 The Pinnacle range of cyclocross-inspired bikes offers some great choices.
 Evans Cycles presents them as 'Adventure bikes' now but in truth they're a good choice for those wanting a cyclocross bike for hacking around the woods having a bit of fun on, taking part in any number of the new cyclocross sportives, riding to work and, of course, there's no reason why you couldn't race one.

-Aside from a few small details, the 2018 version of the Merida Cyclo Cross 400 is the same as the 2015 Merida Cyclo Cross 500, which we really liked when we reviewed it.
+The 2019 version of the Merida Cyclo Cross 100 has a lot in common with the 2015 Merida Cyclo Cross 500, which we really liked when we reviewed it.
 It's a very good all-rounder.
 It's light and responsive enough to chuck round a race, and versatile enough for more general purpose riding.
 It's fun to ride and easy to recommend

-The Merida Cyclo Cross 400's off-road handling is good.
+The Merida Cyclo Cross platform serves up good off-road handling.
 The bike has a generous wheelbase and the steering is predictable, if a bit slower than a fully-fledged race bike.
 The fork is excellent: the 15mm thru-axle stiffens up the front end noticeably, and tracking over rough ground is really good, with very little noticeable dive under heavy braking.

 The first cyclo-cross bike from German company Canyon impressed hugely when we reviewed it, with great handling and a very good parts package for the money.
 It boasts the sort of versatility that will ensure it appeals to those wanting a bike for more than just racing, but has all the credentials for taking to the start line.